-Reach out to other Veterans or Veterans’ groups for social support
+- Reach out to other Veterans or Veterans’ groups for social support.

-Exercise regularly and eat healthy meals
+- Exercise regularly and eat healthy meals.

-Practice relaxation techniques, such as deep breathing
+- Practice relaxation techniques, such as deep breathing.

-Recognize that others may not always agree with you or understand your military service; agree to disagree
+- Recognize that others may not always agree with you or understand your military service; agree to disagree.

-Be prepared for insensitive questions or topics of conversation; practice how to respond ahead of time
+- Be prepared for insensitive questions or topics of conversation; practice how to respond ahead of time.

-Respectfully decline to talk about things that make you uncomfortable
+- Respectfully decline to talk about things that make you uncomfortable.

-Have a plan of action for your adjustment that includes a list of goals for your transition, your future, and your personal life
+- Have a plan of action for your adjustment that includes a list of goals for your transition, your future, and your personal life.

-Try to get a good night’s sleep
+- Try to get a good night’s sleep as often as possible.

 In addition, for National Guard members and Reservists, there are a few things you can do to help ease the transition back into your job:

-Contact your supervisor before you return to work and discuss your responsibilities, changes in personnel, and new policies or projects
+- Contact your supervisor before you return to work and discuss your responsibilities, changes in personnel, and new policies or projects.

-Anticipate changes and be patient
+- Anticipate changes and be patient.

-Talk to other National Guard members or Reservists to learn how they handled their return to work
+- Talk to other National Guard members or Reservists to learn how they handled their return to work.

-Make sure you understand your health coverage and get any benefits reinstated promptly
+- Make sure you understand your health coverage and get any benefits reinstated promptly.

 Talking to your family and friends about your experiences can be helpful as you deal with your transition.
 They will get a better understanding of what you are going through and may be able to provide you with support.

-Take the next step – Make the connection.
+Take the next step: Make the connection.

-Your family doctor: Ask if your doctor has experience treating Veterans or can refer you to someone who does
+- Your doctor.
+Ask if your doctor has experience treating Veterans or can refer you to someone who does.

-A mental health professional, such as a therapist or counselor
+- A mental health professional, such as a therapist or counselor

-Your local VA Medical Center or Vet Center: VA specializes in the care and treatment of Veterans
+- Your local VA Medical Center or Vet Center.
+VA specializes in the care and treatment of Veterans.

-A spiritual or religious advisor
+- A spiritual or religious adviser

 Explore these resources for helping Veterans address transition-related issues.

-VA GI Bill Website
+VA GI Bill® Website

 Moving Forward: Overcoming Life’s Challenges

-Moving Forward is a free, online educational and life-coaching program that teaches problem-solving skills to help you better handle life’s challenges.
+Moving Forward is a free online educational and life-coaching program that teaches problem-solving skills to help you better handle life’s challenges.
 While it’s designed to be especially helpful for Veterans, Service members, and their families, Moving Forward teaches skills that can be useful to anyone with stressful problems.